S-5 rocket: India

-During the 1971 Bangladesh Liberation War, four of the Indian Air Force's MiG-21FLs led by Wing Commander Bhupendra Kumar Bishnoi fired its S-5 rockets on the East Pakistani Governor's mansion in Dhaka, leading to the governor resigning immediately thereafter the attack.
+During the 1971 Bangladesh Liberation War, four of the Indian Air Force's MiG-21FLs led by Wing Commander Bhupendra Kumar Bishnoi fired their S-5 rockets on the East Pakistani Governor's mansion in Dhaka, leading to the governor resigning immediately thereafter the attack.
 On 13 December, an IAF MiG-21 shot down a Pakistani F-104 Starfighter from its Ub-16 rocket pods, which fired its S-5 rockets.

 Israel

 On Sunday, 6 January 2009, The Israel Defense Forces claimed they identified a rocket fired at Israel earlier in the day by Al-Qassam Brigades in the Gaza Strip as a Russian-made S5K.

 According to the IDF, the rocket fired at Kibbutz Alumim in the Negev marked the first time Izz ad-Din al-Qassam Brigades have used this type of weapon.

 Although the weapon is intended to be launched aerially, Al-Qassam forces chose to launch their rocket from ground-based launchers.
 Unlike a Qassam rocket, the S5K contains more explosives, but is less precise.

 On Friday, 8 December 2017, two S-5 rockets fired from the Gaza Strip landed on Sderot.

 On May 16, 2024, Hezbollah fired an S-5 rocket from a UAV on an Israeli military base.